Turku: Population

 The city's population density is 794.4 inhabitants per square kilometre.
 The median age in the city is 42.1, lower than the national average of 43.6.

 Languages

 The city of Turku is officially bilingual, with both Finnish and Swedish as official languages.
-As of 2024, the majority of the population, persons, spoke Finnish as their first language.
+The majority of the population, persons, spoke Finnish as their first language.
 The number of Swedish speakers was persons of the population.
 Foreign languages were spoken by of the population.
 As English and Swedish are compulsory school subjects, functional bilingualism or trilingualism acquired through language studies is not uncommon.

 More than a hundred different languages are spoken as mother tongues in Turku, and citizens from more than 130 countries live in the city.
 The people of Turku also represent all major religions.
-The most commonly spoken foreign languages are Russian (1.9%), Arabic (1.8%), Albanian (1.2%), Kurdish (1.2%), Ukrainian (0.9%) and Somali (0.9%).
+The most commonly spoken foreign languages are Russian (1.9%), Arabic (1.8%), Albanian (1.3%), Ukrainian (1.2%) and Kurdish (1.2%).